 Students returning from any withdrawal taken for any reason must request readmission.
 Detailed information about the process is available on the Registrar’s home page.

 In the case of a medical withdrawal, the student must provide documentation that provides evidence of regained functional capacity by any of the following

 - completing coursework elsewhere (the Administrative Board may require a certain amount of credit at its review upon the student’s withdrawal)

 - engagement in a full time activity such as employment (letter from superviser)

 - consistent volunteer work (letter from superviser).

 The student may also be asked to outline a plan for self-care upon return.

-The Director and/or the Associate Director of Smith’s Health Services will review requests for readmission following withdrawals for medical reasons and make a recommendation to approve or not approve to the Administrative Board which makes the final decision.
+The Director and/or the Associate Directors of the Schacht Center for Health and Wellness will review requests for readmission following withdrawals for medical reasons and make a recommendation to approve or not approve to the Administrative Board which makes the final decision.